uschtrin-fisi/uschtrin_fisi/README.md

 A long-term project I lay my eyes on will be a multiplayer roleplay server.
 This roleplay-gameserver and the environment itself are widely based on Java and MySQL.
-To let roleplay happen successfully, we will be using a Discord server set up for the interaction during sessions of roleplaying.

 ## Tools and languages I use more or less frequent